AutumnBarlow/markdown-portfolio/_includes/01-name.md

 #### Who I am

 I am an experienced writer and editor with over ten years' experience.
-I am currently working as a freelance editor for Helion & Co, a publisher of military history books.
+I am currently working as a freelance editor for Helion & Co., a publisher of military history books.
 This involves a forensic attention to detail, especially for military specifications.
 I often work with authors whose first language is not English, and have to strike a balance between keeping their original voice while making the text accessible to all readers.

 I have also worked as an editor for John Hunt Publishing and on a freelance basis for independent authors.
 I was a freelance journalist for some years, specialising in writing about cycling.
 I am based in the East Midlands.

 #### My current objectives

 I am transitioning into Technical Writing as I see that this would be a great fit for my skills.
-I am fascinated by technology, and have been ever since I built by first PC in 1995/1996 (Windows 3.1 booted from 4 floppy discs!).
+I am fascinated by technology, and have been ever since I built by first PC in 1995/1996 (Windows 3.1 booted from 4 floppy discs!)
 I am comfortable with HTML/CSS and have undertaken some very basic Python courses.
 I am in the process of learning more about Python for my own interests, and I have begun to learn JavaScript as the logical next step after HTML/CSS.
 Ultimately, I intend to find work as a Technical Writer, ideally within the world of software documentation but I would also be open to MOD work.

 #### My contact details